Principle to Practice

 A practical model of how change happens.
 I've used the SC Matrix to run programs and political campaigns.
 It's magic.

 Legitimacy is the relative willingness of someone to act on a request.
-The more likely they are to act willingly, the more legitimacy that government, institution, organization, or person has.
+The more likely a person is to act willingly upon a request (or order), the more legitimacy the requesting government, institution, organization, or person has.
 This model explains the components necessary to generate willing, cooperative legitimacy, as opposed to unwilling, coerced action.